Living wage: Criticism

-Critics have warned of not just an increase in unemployment but also price increases and a lack of entry-level jobs due to labor substitutions effects.
+Critics have warned of not just an increase in unemployment but also price increases and a shortage of entry-level jobs due to labor-substitution effects.
 The voluntary undertaking of a living wage is criticized as impossible due to the competitive advantage other businesses in the same market would have over the one adopting a living wage.
 The economic argument would be that, ceteris paribus (all other things being equal), a company that paid its workers more than required by the market would be unable to compete with those that pay according to market rates.
 The concept of a living wage based on its definition as a family wage has been criticized by some for emphasizing the role of men as breadwinners.

-Another issue that has emerged is that living wages may be a less effective anti-poverty tool than other measures.
-Authors point to living wages as being only a limited way of addressing the problems of rising economic inequality, the increase of long-term low-wage jobs, and a decline of unions and legal protection for workers.
+Another issue that has emerged is that living wages may be less effective as an anti-poverty tool than other measures.
+Authors point to living wages as only a limited way of addressing the problems of rising economic inequality, the increase in long-term low-wage jobs, and the decline of unions and legal protections for workers.
 Since living wage ordinances attempt to address the issue of a living wage, defined by some of its proponents as a family wage, rather than as an individual wage, many of the beneficiaries may already be in families that make substantially more than that necessary to provide an adequate standard of living; this argument focuses on the portion benefitting who are in poverty, rather than the portion in poverty who are benefitting.
-According to a survey of labor economists by the Employment Policies Institute in 2000, only 31% viewed living wages as a very or somewhat effective anti-poverty tool, while 98% viewed policies like the US earned income tax credit and general welfare grants in a similar vein.
+According to a 2000 survey of labor economists by the Employment Policies Institute, only 31% viewed living wages as a very or somewhat effective anti-poverty tool, while 98% viewed policies such as the US earned income tax credit and general welfare grants similarly.
 On the other hand, according to Zagros Madjd-Sadjadi, an economist with the State of California's Division of Labor Statistics and Research, the living wage may be seen by the public as preferable to other methods because it reinforces the work ethic and ensures that there is something of value produced, unlike welfare, that is often believed to be a pure cash "gift" from the public coffers.